aamirazad/Notes/20-29 School/21 Notes/21.11 11th Grade/AP Chemistry/Unit 3.md

 ---
 date created: 06-10-2024 21:32
 share: true
-date: 10-16-2024 17:09
+date: 10-23-2024 20:09
 ---

 # Unit 3

 Click on the back emoji ◀️ to be linked to last year's notes that affirm the topic.
+I am now sectioning each topic based off of AP section instead of the book chapter since this unit is all over the place.
+I will most likely continue with this format.

 ## 3.1 Intermolecular and Interparticle Forces